totem-tech/documentation/nodes-docs/howto-setup-nodes.md

 mkdir -p node-key
 ```

-Place the node key file inside the directory `/node-key`
+Place the node key file inside the directory `/node-key`.
+This location will be referenced in the docker commands.

+### Collator node signing key location

-There are several ways to store the key for your collator, in this example we are storing a previously generated signing key for our collator in a specific directory to be referenced by the node.
+There are several ways to store the key for your collator, in this example we are storing a [previously generated signing key](nodes-docs/howto-signing-key) for our collator in a specific directory to be referenced by the node.

 If you are running a collator ensure that the the key for your collator is named correctly and stored in this location.